hydraulic-institute/edb/source/03_fluid-flow-III/01_general.md

 ## Section 5 – Valves and Fittings

-The resistance to flow caused by a valve or fitting may be computed from the equation :
+The resistance to flow caused by a valve or fitting may be computed from the equation:

 =+=
 <span class= equation-label >(4)</span>